hadley/adv-r/c-interface.md

 ### Modifying strings

 String vectors are a little more complicated.
-As discussed earlier, a string vector is a vector made up of pointers to immutable `CHARSXP`, and it's the `CHARSXP` that contains the C string (which can be extracted using `CHAR`).
-The following function shows a simple example of creating a vector of known values:
+As discussed earlier, a string vector is a vector made up of pointers to immutable `CHARSXP`s, and it's the `CHARSXP` that contains the C string (which can be extracted using `CHAR`).
+The following function shows how to create a vector of fixed values:

     abc <- cfunction(NULL, '
       SEXP out;